Animal From Mexico

 Monarch Butterflies

-Every winter, millions of monarch butterflies (Danaus plexippus) make their way to Mexico’s central highlands to overwinter in the oyamel fir forests.
+Every winter, millions of monarch butterflies (Danaus plexippus) make their way to Mexico’s central highlands to overwinter in the oyamel fir forests, showcasing the incredible wildlife Mexico has to offer.
 This extraordinary migration is a testament to nature’s resilience and a vital ecological event, as monarchs are critical pollinators.
 It is not very well know but there are migratory and non-migratory monarch butterflies, with non migratory living short periods of time.
 Habitat loss and climate change threaten this delicate journey, emphasizing the importance of cross-border conservation efforts.
 On 2024, Netflix Mexico aired a new show called “The Guardian of the Monarchs” showing the fight of the local activists to safeguard their sanctuary.

 Monarch Butterfly Biosphere Reserve

-If you are not form Latin America, the green iguana can be quite a strange creature.
+If you are not from Latin America, the green iguana can be quite a strange creature.
 (Iguana iguana).
-This dinosar looking reptile can be found in Mexico’s tropical regions and it is a true master of adaptation.
+This dinosaur-looking reptile can be found in Mexico’s tropical regions and Costa Rica, and it is a true master of adaptation.
 These herbivorous lizards are often seen basking in trees or along rivers, where they contribute to seed dispersal and forest regeneration.
 Historically, it was valued as a food source, with indigenous communities utilizing its meat in traditional dishes, a practice that continues in some rural areas today.
 Beyond its culinary ties, the green iguana is often associated with folklore and local traditions, symbolizing adaptability and resilience.
 Despite their resilience, illegal pet trade and habitat loss pose ongoing threats.

 Green Iguana | Photo: Stephan hinni